Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: A Stone Space Characterisation of

 where $\#(A)$ denotes the size of $A$.
 This construction is similar to the Lebesgue measure on the real line, in that it is translation-invariant: $p(U_F\times 2^{\mathbb{N}\setminus F}\given )= p(U_G \times 2^{\mathbb{N}\setminus G}\given)$ whenever $U_F$ and $U_G$ are in bijection.
 The fact that it is locally constant is immediate, since $I$ has only one element. \item A more involved example of a locally constant Markov kernel $f\colon 2^{\mathbb{N}}\oarrow 2^{\mathbb{N}}$ can be defined using the Markov kernel $p\colon I\oarrow 2^{\mathbb{N}}$ introduced in \cref{it:lc_p}.
 We set

 Intuitively, the probability is biased toward the conditioning point $x$.
 The fact that $f(- \given x)$ is a finitely-additive probability measure follows from the same property of $p(- \given)$.
-Moreover, $f(U\given -)$ is constant on $U$ and on its complement, hence $f$ is locally constant. \end{enumerate} \end{example}
+Moreover, $f(U\given -)$ is constant on $U$ and on its complement, hence $f$ is locally constant. \item In a recent paper \cite{rischel2025universalmeasure}, Rischel describes a universal property of $\borelstoch$ formulated in terms of midpoint algebras $X\otimes X \to X$.\footnote{Midpoint algebras also appear implicitly in the axiomatisation of $\binstoch$ in \cite[Section 4]{digiorgio2025parametric_iteration}.
+In their notation, this corresponds to $\phi_A^{\frac{1}{2}}$, the compositon of the uniform probability on $\lbrace 0,1 \rbrace$ with the \emph{if-gate} $\phi_A\colon A \times \lbrace 0,1\rbrace \times A \oarrow A$.} Given our present interest in axiomatising continuous probability, it is worth observing that such algebras are in fact locally constant Markov kernels.
+Indeed, they are given explicitly by the Markov kernels $f\colon X\times X\oarrow X$ defined by